-Harden against algorithm downgrade when multiple algorithms are advertised in the DS record.
+harden-algo-downgrade: <yes or no> Harden against algorithm downgrade when multiple algorithms are advertised in the DS record.
 If no, allows the weakest algorithm to validate the zone.
-Default is no. Zone signers must produce zones that allow this feature to work, sometimes they do not, and turning this option off avoids that validation failure.

-use-caps-for-id: <yes or no> Use 0x20-encoded random bits in the query foil spoof harden-algo-downgrade: <yes or no> query attempts.
-This perturbs the lowercase and uppercase of still names sent to authority servers and checks if the reply is has the correct casing.
-Disabled by default.
-This feature an experimental implementation of draft dns-0x20. caps-w id and different times, hitelist: <domain> Whitelist the domain so that it does not receive caps-for- perturbed queries.
-For domains that do not support 0x20 also fail with fallback because they keep sending answers, like some load balancers.
-Can be given multiple for different domains.</domain> to QNAME full with Send minimum amount of information to upstream servers enhance privacy.
-Only sent minimum required labels of the and set QTYPE to NS when possible.
-Best effort approach, QNAME and original QTYPE will be sent when upstream replies a RCODE other than NOERROR.
-Default is off. e-address: <ip address="" or="" subnet=""> Give IPv4 of IPv6 addresses or classless subnets.
-These addresses on your private network, and are not allowed to returned for public internet names.
-Any occurrence of addresses are removed from DNS answers.
-Additionally, the validator may mark the answers bogus.
-This protects so-called DNS Rebinding, where a user browser is turned into network proxy, allowing remote access through the browser</ip> allowed other parts of your private network.
-Some names can be to contain your private addresses, by default all the localuata that you configured is allowed to, and you can specify additional names using private-domain.
+Default is no. Zone signers must produce zones that allow this feature to work, sometimes they do not, and turning this option off avoids that validation failure. use-caps-for-id: <yes or no> Use 0x20-encoded random bits in the query to foil spoof perturbs the lowercase and uppercase of This attempts. query names sent to authority servers and checks if the still Disabled by default.
+This feature has the correct casing. is an experimental implementation of draft dns-0x20. caps-whitelist: <domain> Whitelist the domain so that it does not receive caps-forid perturbed queries.
+For domains that do not support 0x20 and also fail with fallback because they keep sending different answers, like some load balancers.
+Can be given multiple times, for different domains. qname-minimisation: <yes or no> Send minimum amount of information to upstream servers to enhance privacy.
+Only sent minimum required labels of the QNAME and set QTYPE to NS when possible.
+Best effort approach, full QNAME and original QTYPE will be sent when upstream replies with a RCODE other than NOERROR.
+Default is off. private-address: <IP address or subnet> Give IPv4 of IPv6 addresses or classless subnets.
+These are your private network, and are not allowed to addresses on be returned for public internet names.
+Any occurrence of such addresses are removed from DNS answers.
+Additionally, the DNSSEC validator may mark the answers bogus.
+This protects against so-called DNS Rebinding, where a user browser is turned into а network proxy, allowing remote access through the browser to other parts of your private network.
+Some names can be allowed to contain your private addresses, by default all the localdata you configured is allowed to, and you can specify additional names using private-domain.
 No private addresses are enabled by default.
 We consider to enable this for the RFC1918 private IP address space by default in later releases.
 That would enable private addresses for 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16 169.254.0.0/16 fd00::/8 and fe80::/10, since the RFC standards say these addresses should not be visible on the public internet.
-Turning on 127.0.0.0/8 would hinder many spamuse that.
-Adding ::ffff:0:0/96 blocklists thev as stops IPv4-mapped IPv6 addresses from bypassing the filter. private-domain: <domain name> Allow this domain, and all its subdomains to contain private addresses.
-Give multiple times to allow multiple domain names to contain private addresses.
+Turning on 127.0.0.0/8 would hinder many spamthey use that.
+Adding ::ffff:0:0/96 blocklists as stops IPv4-mapped IPv6 addresses from bypassing the filter. private-domain: <domain name> Allow this domain, and all its subdomains to contain private Give multiple times to allow multiple domain addresses. names to contain private addresses.
 Default is none. unwanted-reply-threshold: <number> If set, a total number of unwanted replies is kept track of in every thread.
 When it reaches the threshold, a defensive action is taken and a warning is printed to the log.
-The defensive action is to clear the rrset and message caches, hopefully flushing away any poison.
-A value of 10 million is suggested.
-Default is 0 (turned off). do-not-query-address: <IP address> query the given IP address.
-Can be IP4 or IP6.
-Append /num to indicate a classless delegation netblock, for example like 10.2.3.4/24 or 2001::11/64. do-not-query-localhost: <yes or no> If yes, localhost is added to the do-not-query-address entries. both IP6 ::1 and IP4 127.0.0.1/8.
-If no, then localhost be used to send queries to.
-Default is yes.
+The defensive action is to clear the rrset and message caches, hopefully